Divorce can be hectic and overwhelming for everyone, especially when children are involved.

 - The mental and physical health of all involved.

-- The love, affection, and other emotional ties between the child and relevant persons as well as other facts that may have an impact on the child’s well-being.
+- The love, affection, and other emotional ties between the child and relevant persons, as well as other facts, may impact the child’s well-being.

 - The past patterns of behavior engaged in by the parent as well as their ability to provide for the needs of the child.